Depth-monster/white_hat/1_chapter.md

 ### Directory
 This is the same as a folder in Windows.
 A directory provides a way of organizing files, usually in a hierarchical manner
+### Home
+Each user has their own /home directory, and this is generally where files you create will be saved by default.
+### Kali
+Kali Linux is a distribution of Linux specifically designed for penetration testing